vishal-m25/Obsidian/Learnings/java/Topics.md

 - ### Properties
 	- used to store key value pairs where both are string class
 	- but allows any type (casts as object by default), but cannot be saved to a file due implicit casting to string.

+## 14th November

+- Methods in TreeMap (newer methods in java 8 to 11)
+- BufferedReader / Writer vs other FileReader/Writer
+- Read System properties with properties
+- Get properties from command line and env files
+- Cause of InterruptedException
+	- when a thread is in waiting
+- Producer Comsumer problem

+## 14th November
+- Access system variable with properties
+- DDL, DML queries
+- Handling .json and .xml files